Partners and Collaborators

 The Institute for Global Tobacco Control (IGTC) has received recognition for its work and achievements by being designated as:

 In 2006, philanthropist and New York City Mayor Michael Bloomberg launched a $125 million initiative to reduce tobacco use in low- and middle-income countries.
 Two years later, Mayor Bloomberg committed another $250 million to the initiative, making this the largest-ever effort to fight tobacco in low- and middle-income countries.
 The initiative was renewed again in 2012 and 2016.

-IGTC at the Johns Hopkins Bloomberg School of Public Health is a key partner in the Bloomberg Initiative to Reduce Tobacco Use, along with the World Health Organization, the CDC Foundation, Campaign for Tobacco-free Kids, Vital Strategies and the International Union Against Tuberculosis and Lung Disease.
+IGTC at the Johns Hopkins Bloomberg School of Public Health is a key partner in the Bloomberg Initiative to Reduce Tobacco Use, along with the World Health Organization, the CDC Foundation, Campaign for Tobacco-free Kids, Vital Strategies, International Union Against Tuberculosis and Lung Disease, University of Illinois-Chicago Institute for Health Research and Policy, and Institute for Health Metrics and Evaluation.

 IGTC contributes as the academic arm of the Bloomberg Initiative, conducting research, evaluation and capacity building to support the development, passage, implementation and enforcement of tobacco control policies and interventions.